MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Take a snapshot of your annotations

-During a call, you can take a photo of your mixed reality annotations to save for later.
+During a call, you can take a photo of your mixed reality annotations.
+When you take a photo, a link to the photo is automatically shared through text chat so you can easily refer to it in the call.
+Or you can save it for work validation or inspection records.

 To take a snapshot: